On the relationship between logarithmic TAQ and logarithmic THH: The log etale descent formula

-\begin{proof} Propostion \ref{logthhsuspension} realizes ${\rm THH}^{(R, P)}(A, M)$ as the suspension of the commutative augmented $A$-algebra By definition, the functor ${\rm taq}^A(-)$ is the composite of a Quillen equivalence and a left Quillen functor, both of which commute with suspensions.
-This means that the $A$-modules are naturally weakly equivalent. \end{proof}

-As we noted in the introduction, the implication from ${\rm TAQ}$-\'etale to \'etale descent fails already for ordinary ${\rm THH}$ unless one adds connectivity hypotheses.
-In the setting of pre--logarithmic ring spectra, we employ the following notion of connectivity:
+We finally discuss the log \'etale descent formula under the hypothesis of contractible log ${\rm TAQ}$.
+As we noted in the introduction, this fails already for ordinary ${\rm THH}$ unless one adds connectivity hypotheses.
+In the setting of pre-logarithmic ring spectra, we employ the following notion of connectivity: